Moving to Norway From US - Relocation Services to Norway - Earthrelo

 The public education system in Norway is one such education system that ranks as the best in the world.
 Norway owns a higher level of a common education as compared to the European average.
 As it is public education, local municipalities regulate it.
 Being absolutely free, the lessons are taught in the Norwegian language as long as no foreign language class appears.

 The main distinction between private and public schools includes the number of students attending the number of schools.
-Expat families usually prefer private schools in Norway as compared to the local Norwegians.
+While moving to Norway, expat families usually prefer private schools in Norway as compared to the local Norwegians.

 Universities in Norway